wlodzislav/bib-elm/README.md

 `attributes` - object, all props are forced to be node attributes

-`children` - array of children, each child may be `options` object, DOM node, or any object with poroperty `.el` which is DOM node.
+`children` - array of children, each child may be `options` object, DOM node, any object with poroperty `.el` which is DOM node.
+If child is null/undefined it's ignored

 ## Rerending